SIG Sauer P320: X-Carry

-The X-Carry is a larger model of the XCompact featuring 17 rounds per magazine, compared to the Compact's 15 rounds, enlarged grip, longer slide and a smaller slide lock.
+The X-Carry is a larger model of the XCompact featuring 17 rounds per magazine, compared to the Compact's 15 rounds, an enlarged grip, a longer slide, and a smaller slide lock.
 The X-Carry is the frame used for the M18.

 XFive Legion

-Released in late July/early August 2019 the XFIVE Legion is considered the flagship of the P320 platform that brings added weight and features.
-The TXG grip module has tungsten infused directly into the polymer along with an attachable magazine well.
+Released in late July/early August 2019, the XFIVE Legion is considered the flagship of the P320 platform that brings added weight and features.
+The TXG grip module has tungsten-infused directly into the polymer along with an attachable magazine well.
 It comes standard with Henning group aluminum base pads and a skeletonized flat trigger.
 The complete 9mm slide has lightening cuts in the top to reduce weight and assist in recoil.
 It is also optics ready through the removal of the rear sight plate assembly.
 The optics cut is the Delta Point/Romeo 1 Pro profile, but will accommodate multiple optics via adapter plates.

 P320-XTEN

 The SIG P320-XTENMAX is a 10mm Auto chambered X Series variant of the P320, released in 2022.
 It features an X Series grip module, bull barrel, flat X Series trigger and a Nitron-finished stainless steel slide with a cut for mounting aiming optics.
 Magazine capacity is 15 rounds.
 It weighs 33 oz, has a 5 inch bull barrel, overall length of 8.5 in, overall height of 5.6 in, overall width of 1.3 in and a sight radius of 6.8 in.